ToshioCP/Gtk4-tutorial/gfm/sec14.md

 ~~~

 - 1-14: `tfe_activate`.
-- 8-10: Get GtkNotebook object.
+- 8-10: Gets GtkNotebook object.
-- 12-13: Generate a new GtkNotebookPage and show the window.
+- 12-13: Generates a new GtkNotebookPage and show the window.
 - 16-33: `tfe_open`.
-- 24-26: Get GtkNotebook object.
+- 24-26: Gets GtkNotebook object.
-- 28-29: Generate GtkNotebookPage with files.
+- 28-29: Generates GtkNotebookPage with files.
-- 30-31: If opening and reading file failed and no GtkNotebookPage has generated, then generate a empty page.
+- 30-31: If opening and reading file failed and no GtkNotebookPage has generated, then it generates a empty page.
-- 32: Show the window.
+- 32: Shows the window.

 These codes have become really simple thanks to tfenotebook.c and tfetextview.c.

 ## Primary instance

 Only one GApplication instance can be run at a time per session.
-The session is a bit diffcult concept and also platform-dependent, but roughly speaking, it corresponds to a graphical desktop login.
+The session is a bit difficult concept and also platform-dependent, but roughly speaking, it corresponds to a graphical desktop login.
 When you use your PC, you probably login first, then your desktop appears until you log off.
 This is the session.